 PAPER COORDINATOR: DR ALISON BONNER (acb64@cam.ac.uk)

-The primary sources which will be studied during the course are available in print, and most of them exist in recent and accessible editions and translations.
-The last two decades have witnessed a steady flow of publications on the topic, with the result that the body of secondary literature is now fairly extensive.
-These works will aid Part II students, but they will also find that this paper offers considerable scope for original thought and research.
+The primary sources which will be studied during the course are available in print and most of them exist in recent and accessible editions and translations.
+Essential primary evidence will be available on Moodle.
+There is also key secondary scholarship, such as Patrick Sims-Williams’ Irish Influence on Medieval Welsh Literature.
+All essential secondary reading will be on Moodle.
+Secondary scholarship will aid students’ research study, but students will find that this paper offers considerable scope for original thought and research.

 5. A subject in Old English literature: Beowulf